Peter Taylor (mayor): Borough Councillor

 Taylor was elected as a Liberal Democrat councillor for Oxhey ward in the 2012 Watford Borough Council election, with a majority of 757 votes.
 He served in then-mayor Dorothy Thornhill's cabinet as deputy mayor and cabinet member for client services, overseeing the town's parks, leisure centres, bin collections and theatres.
 He was re-elected as a councillor in 2016.

 Mayor of Watford

 Taylor was selected as the Liberal Democrat candidate for Mayor of Watford in the 2018 mayoral election, which he won with 48.7% of the vote in the first round and 61.6% in the second.
 The Watford Borough Council, led by Taylor, launched a bike hire scheme in collaboration with Beryl in March 2020.
-That July, the council partnered with Arriva to launch a Watford operation of the company's on-demand bus service ArrivaClick, which ran until December 2023, citing low passenger numbers.
+That July, the council partnered with Arriva to launch a Watford operation of the company's on-demand bus service ArrivaClick, which ran until December 2023, when Arriva ended it citing low passenger numbers.
 He was re-elected as Mayor in 2022, winning 54.8% of the vote in the first round which bypassed the need for a second round.
+He was selected to stand for re-election in 2026.